vvh413/wf-kbl/README.md

 Based on simple IPC sockets.
 The plugin creates a socket `/tmp/kbl_server` and each client creates a socket `/tmp/kbl_client_<timestamp>`.
 Clients send a request to the server (plugin), and the server (plugin) sends the current keyboard layout when it changes.

 ## TODO
- * Fix Wayfire crash on plugin reload
+ * Automatic client reload on plugin reload
  * When the client starts print the current layout (currently it only prints on first key event after the client starts)

 ## Build